Bahá’í Teachings and Community Life

 - 21 April, 29 April and 2 May - The Riḍván Festival is a joyful holiday marking the 12 day period Bahá’u’lláh spent in the Garden of Riḍván outside Baghdad in 1863, during which He announced His prophetic mission to the followers of the Báb.
 The first, ninth and twelfth days of this festival have special emphasis.

 - 24 May - The Declaration of the Báb marks the anniversary of the moment in 1844 when He disclosed His prophetic mission to His first disciple.
-This marks the first time when this holy day will be commemorated on the same date around the world.

 - 29 May - The Ascension of Bahá’u’lláh is a commemoration of His passing in 1892.